microsoft/vscode-docs/docs/python/tutorial-django.md

 You're probably already wondering if there's an easier way to run the server and test the app without typing `python manage.py runserver` each time.
 Fortunately, there is!
 You can create a customized launch profile in VS Code, which is also used for the inevitable exercise of debugging.

-1. Switch to **Debug** view in VS Code (using the left-side activity bar).
-Along the top of the Debug view, you may see "No Configurations" and a warning dot on the gear icon.
+1. Switch to **Run** view in VS Code (using the left-side activity bar).
+Along the top of the Run view, you may see "No Configurations" and a warning dot on the gear icon.
 Both indicators mean that you don't yet have a `launch.json` file containing debug configurations:

     ![Django tutorial: initial view of the debug panel](images/shared/debug-panel-initial-view.png)